frankkiv/sudoku_py/README.md

 ## How to use
 For now only allow for the 9x9 sudoku.
-Please copy your sudoku to input.csv file and split each digit by "," e.g.
+Please copy your sudoku to input.csv file and split each digit by "," and leave the unassigned number to 0 e.g.
 ```sh
 9,8,4,6,7,2,5,3,1